-There are seven possible pollution control projects included in this model.

-- Optimize cycle times and upgrade instrumentation and aeration to meet 5.0 mg/L for TN; Chemical Precipitation to meet 0.5 mg/L for TP - Retrofit with denitrification filter to meet 3.0 mg/L for TN, No TP Treatment - Retrofit with denitrification filter to meet 3.0 mg/L for TN; Chemical Precipitation to meet 0.5 mg/L for TP - Optimize cycle times to meet 7.0 mg/L for TN; Chemical Precipitation and Filtration to meet 0.1 mg/L for TP Optimize cycle times and upgrade instrumentation and aeration to meet 5.0 mg/L for TN; Chemical Precipitation and Filtration to meet 0.1 mg/L for TP - Retrofit with denitrification filter to meet 3.0 mg/L for TN; Chemical Precipitation and Filtration to meet 0.1 mg/L for TP - Reverse Osmosis to meet WQBELs based derived from the underlying WQS

-Describe the other pollution control options considered, explaining why each option was rejected

-Pollution control options that were considered, but for which no cost estimates were developed include:

-- Addition of membrane bioreactor after optimizing the current ICEAS SBR-denitrification filters assumed to be more cost-effective and provide scaleable flexibility for the treatment system based on projected population estimates and wastewater volume estimates

-Enhanced biological phosphorus removal (EBPR) with tertiary filtration--the Raton WWTF is testing a chemical (alum) precipitation system; chemical - precipitation is less complicated than EBPR, provides greater removal efficiencies, and assumed to be more cost-effective - Alternatives to the existing surface water discharge (e.g., land application, discharge relocation)--assessment requires additional site-specific information and is beyond the scope of this analysis
+Current Capacity of the Pollution Control System (MGD) 0.62 Design Capacity of the Pollution Control System (MGD) 0.90 Current Excess Capacity (%) 31.1% Expected Excess Capacity after Completion of Project (%) N/A Projected Groundbreaking Date (MM/DD/YYYY) N/A Projected Date of Completion (MM/DD/YYYY) N/A There are seven possible pollution control projects included in this model. • Optimize cycle times and upgrade instrumentation and aeration to meet 5.0 mg/L for TN; Chemical Precipitation to meet 0. • Retrofit with denitrification filter to meet 3.0 mg/L for TN, Or TP Treatment • Retrofit with denitrification filter to meet 3.0 mg/L for TN; Chemical Precipitation to meet 0.5 mg/L for TP • Optimize cycle times to meet 7.0 mg/L for TN; Chemical Precipitation and Filtration to meet 0.1 mg/L for TP • Optimize cycle times and upgrade instrumentation and aeration to meet 5.0 mg/L for TN; Chemical Precipitation and Filtration to meet 0.1 mg/L for TP • Optimize cycle times and upgrade instrumentation and aeration to meet 5.0 mg/L for TN; Chemical Precipitation and Filtration to meet 0.1 mg/L for TP • Reverse Osmosis to meet WQBELs based derived from the underlying WQS · Describe the other pollution control options considered, explaining why each option was rejected.
+Pollution control options that were considered, but for which no cost estimates were developed include: • Addition of membrane bioreactor after optimizing the current ICEAS SBRdenitrification filters assumed to be more cost-effexibility for the treatment system based on projected population estimates and wastewater volume estimates • Enhanced biological phosphorus removal (EBPR) with tertiary filtrationthe Raton WWTF is testing a chemical (alum) pred precipitation is less complicated than EBPR, provides greater removal efficiencies, and assumed to be more cost-effective • Alternatives to the existing surface water discharge (e.g., land application, discharge relocation)assessment requires add and is beyond the scope of this analysis cipitation system; chemical